Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/customize/custom-libraries.md

 If you have a designer (which is highly recommended when creating a new brand), implementing changes should be straightforward.
 You'll need to replace our token files with those provided by your designer, manually substituting and remapping tokens to match your brand’s specifications.

-For a practical example of how this process works and what your customized library should look like after the changes, refer to [our guide on Stackblitz](https://stackblitz.com/edit/github-j5teen).
+For a practical example of how this process works and what your customized library should look like after the changes, refer to [our example on Stackblitz](https://stackblitz.com/edit/github-j5teen).

 #### Having no designer

-In the absence of a designer, it’s advisable to reach out to the [OUDS Web core team]({{< docsref "/about/team" >}}).
+In the absence of a designer, it’s advisable to reach out to the [OUDS Web core team]({{< docsref "/about/team" >}}) for support.

 ### Building and deploying documentation